prudentbird/react-serve/packages/create-reactend/templates/basic/README.md

-# My Reactend App
+# My ReactServe App

-A backend API built with [Reactend](https://github.com/your-username/reactend) - a React-style framework for building APIs with JSX.
+A backend API built with [ReactServe](https://github.com/your-username/react-serve-js) - a React-style framework for building APIs with JSX.

 ## Getting Started